Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   SetHLRDeviationAngle, SetHLRAngleAndDeviation, SetSelectedAspect, MoveTo, Select, ShiftSelect, SetSelected, UpdateSelected, AddOrRemoveSelected, HilightSelected, UnhilightSelected, ClearSelected, ResetOriginalState, SubIntensityOn, SubIntensityOff, FitSelected, EraseGlobal, ClearGlobal, ClearGlobalPrs.

+In addition, the API for immediate viewer update has been removed from V3d_View and Graphic3d_StructureManager classes (enumerations *Aspect_TypeOfUpdate* and *V3d_TypeOfUpdate*):
+  V3d::SetUpdateMode(), V3d::UpdateMode(), Graphic3d_StructureManager::SetUpdateMode(), Graphic3d_StructureManager::UpdateMode().

+The argument theUpdateMode has been removed from methods Graphic3d_CView::Display(), ::Erase(), ::Update().
+Method Graphic3d_CView::Update() does not redraw the view and does not re-compute structures anymore.

 @subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers